birukbelihu/TimeServer/README.md

 python main.py
 ```

-If You're Calling The API From External Clients(Android Or Web) Don't Forget To Expose The The Port Using <a href="https://ngrok.com" target="_blank">Ngrok</a>.
+If You're Calling The API From External Clients(Android Or Web) Don't Forget To Expose The Port Using <a href="https://ngrok.com" target="_blank">Ngrok</a>.

 ```
 ngrok http 5000